-How to Overcome the Fear of Closing
+How to Overcome the Fear of Closing a Sale

 If you have approached a closing opportunity with a positive attitude, knowing that you have delivered your best and that your proposal is a sound one that makes business sense and your customer simply says "not interested," it may be time to move on.

 Another cause of closing anxiety is the belief that closing is the final step of the sales cycle.
 Closing a sale is actually a chance to begin a new kind of relationship with a prospect.
 Once you ask for and earn a sale, they become a customer — hopefully a loyal, repeat customer that can be a positive reference for you in the future.